Hirosvk/slack_ttt/docs/reflection.md

 ## what I learned

 ## what I would do differently
-I could have worked on this project for a month, so I had to stop somewhere and turn it in when I felt that my work was good enough for the assignment.
+I could work on this project for a month, so I had to stop somewhere and turn it in when I felt that my work was good enough for the assignment.

 Organizing the controller logics.
 On my current design, there are so many conditions that each controller method checks for.
 I would refactor and keep it dry by extracting conditionals into individual methods.
 Through that process, I might make the response into an instance variable.
 I would also make a simple view file in jbuilder format to take the response parsing logic out of the controller.